5 Laws That Every Nonprofit Marketing Team Should Know

 - Additional requirements or restrictions, if any

-Businesses engaging in charitable sales promotions must comply with reporting and registration provisions in up to 7 states.
+Businesses engaging in charitable sales promotions must comply with reporting and registration provisions in up to seven states.
 When conducting cause marketing campaigns online, the regulatory framework changes.
 You’ll need to talk with your lawyer to ascertain which states have jurisdiction over your online cause marketing campaigns.

-Another thing to keep in mind is the need for a written contract that will entail all your marketing partnerships and a share of proceeds from the sales efforts.
+You should create a written contract that will entail all your marketing partnerships and a share of proceeds from the sales efforts.
 The agreement should define:

 - The products or services offered